longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Connect to Network Game
 -----------------------

-When you click on the :guilabel:`Connect to Network Game` button, a dialog box will appear as in Figure 5 below.
+When you click on the :guilabel:`Connect to Network Game` button, a dialog box will appear as in :numref:`Server Connect Dialog` below.

+.. _Server Connect Dialog:
 .. figure:: ../../_static/images/gui-elements/connect-to-server.png
     :scale: 65%
     :align: center
     :alt: Freeciv21 Server Conect Dialog
     :figclass: align-center

-    Figure 5: Server Connect Dialog
+    Server Connect Dialog

 There are three ways to connect to a server: